Esri/application-boilerplate-3x-js/README.md

 # Application Boilerplate

-A starter Application for building ArcGIS Online configurable applications with the ArcGIS API for JavaScript version 4.x.
+A starter Application for building ArcGIS Online configurable applications with the ArcGIS API for JavaScript version 4.

 We hope it helps :)

 ## Purpose

-The purpose of the `Boilerplate.js` is to handle querying standard data used for configurable applications on ArcGIS Online.
+The purpose of the `Boilerplate.js` is to handle fetching and managing ArcGIS Online information used in configurable applications such as:

-This includes:

 - Portal information
 - User information
-- Item data (webscene, webmap, group)
+- Item data (webscene, webmap, group information, group items)
-- Configured application data
+- Configured application information
 - URL parameters

 The boilerplate will handle fetching this information, store it, and perform setup when necessary.